 Dental implants are a great way to replace missing teeth and also provide a fixed solution to having removable partial or complete dentures.
 Implants provide excellent support and stability for these dental appliances.

-Dental implants are artificial roots and teeth (the root portion is usually titanium) that are surgically placed into the upper or lower jaw bone by an Oral Maxillofacial Surgeon or Periodontist (a specialist of the gums and supporting bone.)
+Dental implants are artificial roots and teeth (usually titanium) that are surgically placed into the upper or lower jaw bone by an Oral Maxillofacial Surgeon or Periodontist (a specialist of the gums and supporting bone.)
 Once the implant has healed, Dr. Levine then produces the teeth attached to the implants.
-These are very natural looking and often enhance or restore a patient’s smile!
+The teeth attached to implants are very natural looking and often enhance or restore a patient’s smile!

 Dental implants are very strong, stable, and durable and will last many years, but on occasion, they will have to be re-tightened or replaced due to normal wear.

 Replace one or more missing teeth without affecting adjacent teeth.

 Resolve joint pain or bite problems caused by teeth shifting into missing tooth space.